ccano/cc2223/session7/README.md

 Execute them based on some events.

 For example, a function can be made which creates a database, and on creation, it populates that database with values.
 Without functions, developers would have to wait for database creation and then manually update the database.

-## Other Cloud Models you saw in this subject

-Apart from FaaS, we have other cloud models:

-- PaaS: Platform as a Service

-PaaS provides a software development environment to clients by providing all software tools to developers in one place in an organized manner.

-- SaaS: Software as a Service

-Here the provider does not expose Virtual machines or networks to the user; instead provides him with access to software services such as databases.
-So the client doesn't need to worry about the OS and focuses on software.

-- IaaS: Infrastructure as a Service

-Here the client is provided by full infrastructure such as networks, Virtual machines, etc. In other terms, it is called " Cloud Computing ."

 ## What is Function as a Service (FaaS)?